 Safe speeds are just one piece of the puzzle in creating safe roads, but they are the main factor in determining whether a crash is survivable.
 It's also less costly to set safe speed limits than to change the road environment.
 AT has set safe speed limits on 3000 local roads, or almost 40% of the total Auckland road network.

-This year we introduced speed limit changes on more than 1600 local roads, at Waiheke Island, town centres (Takanuna Devonport Glen Innes, Manurewa) roads outside rural marae, and around 75 schools.
+changes on more than 1600 local roads: At Waiheke Island, town centres (Takapuna, Devonport, Glen Innes, Manurewa) roads, outside rural marae, and around 75 schools.

 The evidence is clear that safe speeds save lives.
-Data from the first phase of speed limit changes in Auckland shows a 30% reduction in deaths and a 20% reduction in serious injuries were introduced in June 2020.
+Data from the first phase of speed limit changes in Auckland shows a 30% reduction in deaths and in the 24 months after safer speeds were introduced in June 2020.
 In comparison, across Auckland roads where speed limits were unchanged, road deaths increased by 9% in the same period.

 On 30 May 2023 the Auckland Regional Transport Committee adopted the draft version of Katoa, Ka Ora: Auckland Speed Management Plan 2024-2027 for public consultation.
-Katoa, Ka Ora proposes permanent speed changes for just over 1800 kilometres of roads, and variable speed changes for another 196 kilometres in safe school zones. safe neighbourhood zones and safe
+Katoa, Ka Ora proposes permanent speed changes for just over 1800 kilometres of roads, and variable speed changes for another 196 kilometres in safe school zones. safe neighbourhood zones and safe rural areas.